ethyca/fides/docs/fides/docs/cli/apply.md

       --diff
     </div>
     <div class="content">
       In addition to printing the number of changed resources, the command prints a diff between the server's old and new states.
-The diff is in <a href="https://pypi.org/project/deepdiff/" target="_blank">Python DeepDiff</a> format. <span class="comment">I'm guessing, here.</span>
+The diff is in <a href="https://pypi.org/project/deepdiff/" target="_blank">Python DeepDiff</a> format.
     </div>
   </div>